Once You Meet a Stranger

 Once You Meet a Stranger is a 1996 American thriller television film directed by Tommy Lee Wallace.
 It is a remake of Alfred Hitchcock's 1951 film Strangers on a Train, based on the 1950 novel by Patricia Highsmith.
 In the remake, the genders of the principal characters have been switched from male to female.
-It stars Jacqueline Bisset and Theresa Russell, and premiered on CBS on September 25, 1996.
+It stars Jacqueline Bisset and Theresa Russell, and it premiered on CBS on September 25, 1996.

 Plot

 A fading actress, Sheila, finds consolation in a stranger, Margo, during her train journey.
 Sheila tells Margo of her desire to divorce her husband, and in turn Margo shares her hatred for her domineering mother.
 They jokingly suggest performing a murder on each other's behalf.
 But all too soon the joke becomes reality.